mpastell/pweave-docs/source/chunks.rst

 .. versionadded:: 0.21

+.. envvar:: complete = True

+  Used to include code spanning multiple chunks before it get executed.
+Useful for e.g. documenting class definitions.
+Use complete = False all but the last chunk and set the last one as complete = True.
+Pweave executes all of the chunks together and includes the results after the last one.
+See:  :ref:`multi-chunk-example` example.

+.. versionadded:: 0.22

 .. envvar:: source

     Read chunk contents from file or python module or file. e.g. source = "mychunk.py".